wylited/wylinotes/notes/English Lang/Similes and Metaphors.md

 ### They can become out of date and inappropriate.

-- _"I mounted minto the window-seat: gathering up my feet, I sat cross-legged, like a Turk."_ - Nowadays this wouldn't be alright to use.
+- _"I mounted into the window-seat: gathering up my feet, I sat cross-legged, like a Turk."_ - Nowadays this wouldn't be alright to use.

 ### They convey meaning beyond just the literal and you need to consider how they make the reader feel.